kjmakwana/rusty_math/README.md

 This is a Rust library for mathematical, statistical and machine learning operations.

-## Version 0.5.0
+## Version 0.6.0
-New version now supports Gaussian Naive Bayes and Logistic Regression models.
-See detailed documentation in 'naive_bayes' and 'linear' modules respectively.
+New version now supports K-Nearest Neighbors classification and regression models.
+I have also added a get_params function to every model.
+See detailed documentation in respective modules.

 ## Features